 The ashrams usually charge Rs 300 per person, including food (lunch, dinner, breakfast, including tea & warm water to drink).
 Stay would be basic with bed/mattress on the floor.
 You can also participate in their bhajans etc., if interested.
 The GMVN charges Rs 350 per dormitory bed – food is extra, and being at that distance, is also expensive.

-Some other Tips or Suggestions for Gaumukh Trek
+Some other Tips or Suggestions

 - Please bring all your waste material back from Gaumukh trek and be a responsible traveler.
 I hope you read the DoW tips on Responsible Travel in the Himalayas.

-- You should check out the Devil On Wheels 12 Must-Have Things to Carry on Hiking or Trekking Trips
+- You should check out the Devil On Wheels 12 Must-Have Things to Carry on Hiking or Trekking Trips.

 I hope this two-article series on my comprehensive travel guide of Gaumukh will help you plan a successful trek to Gaumukh and Gangotri.
 In the end, I will request you to be sensitive to the environment and abide by the rules of not littering or going near to the snout of the Gaumukh glacier.
-Your one step today can help every bit in saving the environment for future.
+Your one step today can help every bit in saving the environment for the future.

 If you like the article, please feel free to share it with any of your family or friends who are planning a trek to Gaumukh or Gangotri.
 In the next article of the series, I am going to talk about some more interesting tips on traveling to Gangotri and Harsil.

-All picture credits goes to Pankaj Kumar and Chethan Prasad and who was kind enough to share these pictures with us in DoW Travel Community Facebook group.
+All picture credits go to Pankaj Kumar and Chethan Prasad and who was kind enough to share these pictures with us in DoW Travel Community Facebook group.
 Do you want to feature your images in our articles too??
 Feel free to join our Facebook group and share your lovely pictures to get featured in DoW articles.